 Your job as Energy Manager is challenging, so here are some free online tools to make your job easier.
 They’ll help you with utility bills, ENERGY STAR ratings, degree day data, carbon tracking, unit conversions, energy training, and more.

-The mission of EnergyCAP, Inc. is to help you get value from your utility bills through industry-leading energy management software.
+The mission of EnergyCAP, LLC is to help you get value from your utility bills through industry-leading energy management software.
 EnergyCAP offers a variety of free resources to help energy managers succeed, including videos, webinars, blog posts, ebooks, case studies, and a free software trial.

 The energy manager can use the Power Profiler developed by the U.S. Environmental Protection Agency (EPA) to determine power and grid region based on ZIP code and electric utility, as well as compare and calculate emissions.

 Created by the EPA, this calculator may be useful to energy managers in communicating your greenhouse gas reduction strategy, reduction targets, or other initiatives aimed at reducing greenhouse gas emissions.

 The U.S. Energy Information Administration (EIA), an agency of the U.S. Department of Energy (DOE) publishes facts and statistics on energy use in homes, commercial buildings, manufacturing and transportation on their Consumption & Efficiency site.

 AEE provides information and networking in the energy industry as a growing professional association of over 16,000 professionals in 90 countries and its widely recognized energy certification programs.

 The self-described “hub for building energy and water benchmarking policies,” BuildingRating.org is a go-to source for jurisdictional information and resources about public facility benchmarking policies and programs.